UH, BUT WHO ARE YOU, THO?

 HAVE YOU PUBLISHED ANYTHING ELSE?

-I have an essay in the YA mental health anthology edited by Jessica Burkhart via S&S: Life Inside My Mind, “Anxiety the Weed,”
+I have an essay in the YA mental health anthology edited by Jessica Burkhart via S&S: Life Inside My Mind, “Anxiety the Weed,” + literally thousands of articles for various outlets scattered around the web.

 WHAT EXACTLY ARE A BIRDIE & BASH?